graphene-blockchain/how.bitshares.works/docs/gph_holders/tokens/mpa.rst

 he will need to put collateral into a **smart contract** (technically, this contract is a *contract for difference*).

-> A simple example would be a MPA that is backed by USD (a stable crypto token within BitShares) that requires a collateral ratio of 200%.
+> A simple example would be a MPA that is backed by USD (a stable crypto token within Graphene) that requires a collateral ratio of 200%.
 Then, in order to get new coin, we can borrow 100 USD worth of new coins by paying 200 USD.

 By this, the supply of your coin is increased by 100.
 But how would it be decreased?
 The USD are locked in the smart contract and can only be